 As statistics show, about a quarter of the USA’s residents reported moving within the country over the past five years.
 Some American residents also reported moving from USA to Europe, for work or even for a cultural refreshment.
-In Europe, it is reported that less than a quarter in most countries moved within the past five years.
+In Europe, it is reported that less than a quarter of most countries moved within the past five years.

 Americans Around the World

 The tendency and frequency of relocating by American residents are not confined to long-distance and international relocation.
 The US Census Bureau reported that the average American resident relocates more than 11 times within their lifetime.
-According to a survey conducted across 16 European countries, by a real estate company, the average European resident moves roughly 4 times in their lifetime.
+According to a survey conducted across 16 European countries by a real estate company, the average European resident moves roughly 4 times in their lifetime.

 How Can This Phenomenon Be Explained?

 You could say that this is an immigrant tendency rooted in the American culture, and it is also part of the American’s fixation on their work.
 The United States is a vast country compared to most European countries, and the universally spoken English language makes a move easier.
 Moving from the USA to Europe requires learning at least the basics of a new language, in some cases.